JFK & LAX evacuations:

 Los Angeles Mayor Eric Garcetti said the chaos that unfolded at the airport appeared to be a case of old-fashioned panic and miscommunication that spread quickly.
 "It's almost like a game of telephone, by the time people were hearing things, I think they heard it was an active shooter … that's when chaos can break out...
 It wasn't really the technology, it was just … one person yelling out to another and yelling to another.

 However, I would still take issue with the notion of contagion of 'panic' after people have alerted others to a possible threat.
 This is because decades of work into crowd behavior reject the idea that crowds blindly follow any source of information, and not all rumours circulate without question in crowds.
 I would argue therefore that the solution to this problem is not to withhold information as a rule from crowds in emergencies.
-Research I did with John Drury into mass emergencies (Drury & Cocking, 2007) concluded that wherever possible, information should be provided about threats, as well as action that people could take to avoid and/or mitigate such threats and keep themselves safe, The crucial points to consider are the delivery of information and also the relationship that the crowd has with that source of information, so looking at ways to build trust between the public official sources of information is vital to prevent circulation of false rumours.
+Research I did with John Drury into mass emergencies (Drury & Cocking, 2007) concluded that wherever possible, information should be provided about threats, as well as action that people could take to avoid and/or mitigate such threats and keep themselves safe, The crucial points to consider are the delivery of information and also the relationship that the crowd has with that source of information, so looking at ways to build trust between the public and official sources of information is vital to prevent circulation of false rumours.
 Technology is increasingly used to deliver such information, and while it will never be a complete panacea, it can help send out a consistent message to everyone with a mobile phone in the vicinity.
 So for instance, LAX has an Wireless Emergency Alert system that they used in this incident to send out a text message advising people that there wasn't an active shooter.

 I would argue that we should take a more positive view of crowds than seems to have been adopted in coverage of the incidents at JFK & LAX.
-I'm not saying that there we can't improve upon how such events are managed, but I would suggest that the possible problems that such incidents can generate do not rest within the inherent pathology of crowd behaviour and that emergency planners need to work with crowds more to ensure safe evacuations.
+I'm not saying that we can't improve upon how such events are managed, but I would suggest that the possible problems that such incidents can generate do not rest within the inherent pathology of crowd behaviour and that emergency planners need to work with crowds more to ensure safe evacuations.
 Furthermore, the provision of consistent and credible information that crowd members can act upon is vital as this will help foster a more collaborative relationship with crowds, and most involved in the field of crowd safety management now accept this is crucial in ensuring that such incidents are managed safely.

 Cocking C. (2013) Crowd flight during collective disorder- a momentary lapse of reason?
 Journal of Investigative Psychology & Offender Profiling,10 (2) p.219-36.
 DOI:10.1002/jip.1389